vt-elixir/ja_resource/README.md

 end
 ```

-You can optionally restrict JaResource to only implement the actions you don't
+You can optionally prevent JaResource from implementing actions you wish to define yourself
-want to define yourself (however there are better ways to tweak behavior):
+(however there are better ways to tweak behavior):

 ```elixir
 defmodule MyApp.V1.PostsController do